OpenMW/openmw/docs/source/reference/modding/settings/game.rst

 If this setting is true,
 disposition change of merchants caused by trading will be permanent and won't be discarded upon exiting dialogue with them.
-This imitates the option Morrowind Code Patch offers.
+This imitates the option that Morrowind Code Patch offers.

 This setting can be toggled in Advanced tab of the launcher.